aleon1220/kiwiki/readme.md

 ### Process for Linux + LVM + ext3
-Example: LVM volume group myvg, mounted volume name uservol1, and disk device in Linux is /dev/sdf
+Example: LVM volume group myvg, mounted volume name `uservol1` and disk device in Linux is `/dev/sdf`

-Allocate the disk to the VM. (in Amazon Management Console, Create the EBS volume, write down its ID, and allocate it to the instance)
+Allocate the disk to the VM.
+(In Amazon Management Console, Create the EBS volume, write down its ID, and allocate it to the instance)

 The EC2 instance should have some udev rules for creating the device node.
-So you should see a new disk in /dev/sd* ...
-Log in on the instance and check that the EBS volume is visible, eg fdisk -l /dev/sdf, cat /proc/partitions, run blkid.
+So you should see a new disk in `/dev/sd*`

+Log in on the instance and check that the EBS volume is visible, eg fdisk -l `/dev/sdf`, `cat /proc/partitions`, run `blkid`

 Create partition table if needed: fdisk / sfdisk